MrMijagi/algorithm-drawings/README.md

 # algorithm-drawings

+This repo provides an easy way to draw labyrinths, red-black trees and graphs by simply defining their structure in text.
+It uses [paper.js](http://paperjs.org/) for drawing on canvas and [FileSaver.js](https://github.com/eligrey/FileSaver.js/) for exporting canvas content to .png images.

-After cloning repo, run `npm install paper` inside, so paper.js will be able to work.
+After cloning repo, run `npm install` inside, so modules will be ready to work.

 If you don't have `npm` install it from here: https://www.npmjs.com/get-npm

-To run the example, just open `index.html` in browser.
+To run code, setup simple web server (for example with [http-server](https://www.npmjs.com/package/http-server)) and start website in browser.

+# Usage

+All operations mentioned below should be done inside `main.js` script.

 ## Creating labyrinths